-- Director (Chair) of the academic department where the student is studying - Head of Area in the academic department where the student is studying - Head of Learner Support - Student Services Manager - HE Director (Chair) (if the concern is about an HE student) - HE Co-ordinator (if the concern is about an HE student) - Other College staff may be called to the Case Conference if they have relevant information for the case
+- Assistant Principal (Chair) of the academic department where the student is studying - Head of Area in the academic department where the student is studying - Head of Learner Support - Student Experience Manager - Assistant Principal (HR) (Chair) (if the concern is about an HE student) - HE Co-ordinator (if the concern is about an HE student) - Other College staff may be called to the Case Conference if they have relevant information for the case

-- 6.4 The student will usually be invited to attend the Case Conference and will be given at least 5 working days' notice of the date and time of the meeting.
+The student will usually be invited to attend the Case Conference and will be given at least 5 working days' notice of the date and time of the meeting.
 The student will be provided with copies of any documents to be considered at the Case Conference and may submit any documents they wish the Case Conference to consider.
-(Parents/ carers of students aged under 18, under 25 if they have an EHCP, 25+ if they fall under the Safeguarding Adults Policy, will also be invited to attend) - 6.5 It is standard practice for the student to attend the Case Conference but adjustments will be made where reasonably necessary where the student is too unwell to attend, such as submission of written representations or a representative to attend the Case Conference on behalf of the student.
-The representative can be a person of the student's choosing, including a friend or family member and may be a member of staff who has supported the student. - 6.6 The HE Co-ordinator will act as secretary to the Case Conference in cases of HE students.
-The Head of Learner Support or the Student Services Manager will act as secretary to the Case Conference for all other cases.
-S/he will brief the members about the Procedure and take a record of the proceedings. - 6.7 The outcome of the Case Conference may be one of the following: - that no further action is required; or - to agree an enhanced Action Plan; or - to agree to a voluntary break in learning of the student's studies; or - •to recommend an interim suspension of the student's studies, in line with the College's Behaviour for Success Policy and Procedure to enable a full assessment of the circumstances with regard to the student and his/her course of study to be carried out; or - any other action considered to be appropriate and proportionate. - 6.8 If the student is on a professionally regulated course, the Case Conference will also consider whether there are implications for professional practice and, if so whether the student can continue on the course.
+(Parents/ carers of students aged under 18, under 25 if they have an EHCP, 25+ if they fall under the Safeguarding Adults Policy, will also be invited to attend)

+It is standard practice for the student to attend the Case Conference but adjustments will be made where reasonably necessary where the student is too unwell to attend, such as submission of written representations or a representative to attend the Case Conference on behalf of the student.
+The representative can be a person of the student's choosing, including a friend or family member and may be a member of staff who has supported the student.

+The HE Co-ordinator will act as secretary to the Case Conference in cases of HE students.
+The Head of Learner Support or the Student Experience Manager will act as secretary to the Case Conference for all other cases.
+S/he will brief the members about the policy and take a record of the proceedings.

+The outcome of the Case Conference may be one of the following:

+- that no further action is required; - or to agree an enhanced Action Plan; - or to agree to a voluntary break in learning of the student's studies; - or to recommend an interim suspension of the student's studies, in line with the College's

+Positive Behaviour Policy to enable a full assessment of the circumstances with regard to the student and his/her course of study to be carried out; or any other action considered to be appropriate and proportionate.

+If the student is on a professionally regulated course, the Case Conference will also consider whether there are implications for professional practice and, if so whether the student can continue on the course.

-Enhanced Action Plan
+7. Enhanced Action Plan

-6.9 The Enhanced Action Plan will have a review date.
-It will be made clear that if the student does not adhere to the Enhanced Action Plan, this could result in further action under this Policy and Procedure, including an interim suspension from study.
+The Enhanced Action Plan will have a review date.
+It will be made clear that if the student does not adhere to the Enhanced Action Plan, this could result in further action under this policy, including an interim suspension from study.
 The Enhanced Action Plan will be drawn up by all those involved in the Case Conference and implemented by academic and support staff.
 It will be reviewed by the Case Conference team on the agreed review date.